James Anaya, the United Nations special reporter on indigenous peoples states that the protection of sacred sites is an urgent human rights issue.

 The Coahuiltecan Paxē Pilam Church of Tejas is dedicated to restoring the original ceremonies that are the basis of the current Native American Church.
 This effort began in 2012 with four ceremonies tracing the route of four water sites that were visited during ancient pilgrimages to the sacred peyote gardens in South Texas.
 Indigenous Cultures Institute supports these Coahuiltecan ceremonies at the sacred water sites at tza wan pupako (Barton Springs in Austin), ajehuac sohuetiau (Spring Lake in San Marcos), saxōp wan pupako (Comal Springs in New Braunfels), and yana wana (the Blue Hole headwaters of the San Antonio River).

-In 2010, the Mexican government gave a concession to a Canadian company to develop a silver mine in Wirikuta, near Real de Catorce in the state of San Luis Potosi, and the most important of all the sacred sites of the Wixiritari (Huichol) community.
+In 2010, the Mexican government gave a concession to a Canadian company to develop a silver mine in Wirikuta, near Real de Catorce in the state of San Luis Potosi, and the most important of all the sacred sites of the Wixiritari (Huichol) community (by kome okiomah).
 This action was executed despite the fact that the site is within a culture and nature reserve protected by national and state laws, put in place to preserve Wixirika tradition and the sixteen endangered species in the region.
 Indigenous Cultures Institute elders have met with representatives from the Wixiritari community to form an alliance and assist in their effort to protect their sacred site.

 Headwaters at Incarnate Word is protecting one of the last undeveloped forests in San Antonio, 53 acres adjoining the University of the Incarnate Word.
 Olmos Creek flows through the Headwaters Sanctuary.
 Within this urban wild space is San Antonio Spring, also known as the Blue Hole.
 The Blue Hole and Olmos Creek create the San Antonio River; they are the headwaters for which the Coalition and the Headwaters Sanctuary are named.
 The Institute supports efforts to protect the Blue Hole and its sacred area.